You know those times when your heart junk seems to float right up to the surface?

 - “Search me, God, and know my heart; test me and know my anxious thoughts.” – Psalm 139:23 (NIV)

 - “Create in me a pure heart, O God, and renew a steadfast spirit within me.” – Psalm 51:10 (NIV)

-This check up is only going to work if it starts with prayer and continues with prayer.
-Philippians 4:6-7 tells me so.
+This check-up is only going to work if it starts with prayer and continues with prayer.

 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.